10 Soft Skills for High School Students

 Soft Skills for High School Students #2: Feedback

 Giving and receiving feedback could be considered a subset of “communication skills.”
 However, we’ve broken it into its own category based on its importance in both academic and professional settings.
-Recently, the Wall Street Journal published an article investigating the changes that some companies are making in their feedback procedures, which include adjusting their terminology (“feed forward” versus “feedback”) and inquiring about employee preferences, such as whether they’d rather receive feedback in writing or in-person.

 • Help your teen understand that it’s normal to feel nervous about receiving feedback and/or to have mixed feelings about the feedback that has been received.
 This does not necessarily mean that the feedback is untrue or inaccurate.

 • In order to fully absorb feedback, encourage your teen to pause before responding–whether at home, on the field, or in the classroom.
+This “pause” can be anywhere from a few minutes to a few days.

 • Use “I” statements that focus on your own emotions and experiences when giving feedback to your teenager, and encourage them to do the same when giving feedback to others.
 For example, “I feel confused about this section” is often better received than “You didn’t do a good job explaining this.”